VET Program Approval and Maintenance Procedure

 • If approved, Program Manager to complete Concept & Business Case (VET) Form

-• If not approved, Program Manager and Head of Centre to be notified of reasons for rejection.
+• If not approved, Program Manager and Associate Director to be notified of reasons for rejection.

 D.